 JOHN WESLEY HARDING, HOST:

-HARDING: I'm John Wesley Harding and this is THE CABINET OF WONDERS on NPR, because the time is right for a little variety.
+HARDING: I'm John Wesley Harding and this is the CABINET OF WONDERS from NPR.
+Because the time is right for a little variety.
+We're at New York City Winery.
+If words, music and comedy be the food of love, eat up!
+But first, a poem.

 May I present The CABINET, its contents and its dis-contents.